wechaty/docusaurus/docusaurus/docs/api/contact.md

 ### Contact.city\(\) ⇒ `string` \| `null`

-The method gets the region 'city' from a contact.Check the below example for implementation.
+This method gets the region 'city' from a contact.Check the below example for implementation.

 ### Example